jeffknupp/blog/content/2013-02-01-in-depth-look-at-pythons-evaluation-strategy.md

 Once you create a string, you can't change its value.

 I know what you're thinking.
 "Of course you can change the value of a string, I do it all the time in my code!"
-When you "change" a string,
+When you "change" a string, you're actually rebinding it to a newly created string object.
+The original object remains unchanged, even though its possible that nothing refers to it anymore.

+See for yourself:

+    #!py
+    >>> a = 'foo'
+    >>> a
+    'foo'
+    >>> b = a
+    >>> a += 'bar'
+    >>> a
+    'foobar'
+    >>> b
+    'foo'

+Even though we're using `+=` and it *seems* that we're changing the string, we just get a new one with the result of the change.
+This is why you may hear people say, "string concatenation is slow.".
+It's because concatenating strings must allocate memory for a new string and copy the contents, while appending to a list (in most cases) requires no allocation.
+Immutable objects are fundamentally expensive to "change", because doing so involves creating a copy.
+Changing mutable objects is cheap.

+# TODO: discuss immutable (container) object with mutable contents